swri-robotics/bag-database/docs/index.md

 - **Tagging**: Bags can be tagged and searched for with arbitrary metadata strings.
 Existing tags on arbitrary metadata topics in bag files will be automatically read.
+- **Scripting**: Users can enter scripts that can either be manually or automatically run on bag files to analyze them.
+Scripts can also tag bag files to make it easy to find interesting ones or update their metadata.
 - **LDAP Login**: If enabled, the bag database will authenticate users against an LDAP database before allowing access.
 LDAP configuration details can be provided by customizing environment variables when starting it as a